 In that context, I welcome the Baku to Belem Roadmap to USD$ 1.3 trillion.
 The process has provided the right signal in terms of the magnitude of the challenge and the size of the opportunity in our hands.

-The Climate Vulnerable Forum bear the brunt of climate change, facing disproportionate impacts, high cost of capital, unsustainable debt burdens, lack of fiscal space, and lack of technology access.
+The member countries of the Climate Vulnerable Forum bear the brunt of climate change, facing disproportionate impacts, high cost of capital, unsustainable debt burdens, lack of fiscal space, and lack of technology access.
 It should not surprise anyone that our recovery times are longer, and they are interrupted by climate disasters in between.

 We look forward to working with the Presidencies to ensure that the Roadmap is designed to meet the needs of the climate vulnerable nations.